AndrewGuerrero/ng-caryll/content/effective_cpp.md

 types are compatible.

 > Remembering [Item 5](effective_cpp#item-5-know-what-functions-c-silently-writes-and-calls), compilers give
-> `class`es four member functions for free.
-> All of them are not `template` member functions.
-In order to have full control over copy
+> `class`es four member functions for free; non of them are `template` member functions.
+To have full
-> construction, you need to declare the *normal* copy constructor as well.
+> control over copy construction, you need to declare the *normal* copy constructor as well.
 Otherwise, the compiler
 > will declare the non-`template` version for you.
 Same goes for assignment.

 **Things to Remember**